AntoineMout/ConnectedSwitch/README.md

 ## Functionlities

-* Remote On / Off from any computer of smartphone
+* Remote On / Off from any computer or smartphone
 * Remote timer On / Off
 * Physical On / Off synchronized with the web app
 * Physical timer On / Off synchronized with the web app